spinxog/Live-Identification-using-CIFAR-10/readme.md

 Apparently I wasn't using cuda before because I didn't set it up but now that I did hopefull its a bit faster.
 Achieve a 94% in testing and achieve a 97.89% with a validation of 0.0663.
 Will try to see if I can futher improve the architecture and possible add stochastic model however that  will some time as I am still behind on mathamatics.

+Next i think i'll add more transformations to the images since that would probably make it better